Trade When Opportunity Comes: Price Movement Forecasting via Locality-Aware Attention and Iterative Refinement Labeling: Preliminary

 \section{Preliminary}

 \paragraph{Problem Setup.} Consider a time series of the asset trading price over $T$ time-steps $\{\text{Price}_t|t=1,2,\dots,T\}$.
 Typically, the price movement trend is defined as the future change~(return) of the asset price~\cite{de2018advances}.
 In this paper, we adopt a fixed-time horizon method to define the asset price trend.
-Concretely, the label $y_t$ indicates whether the return of the asset price over a time horizon $\Delta$ exceeds a certain pre-defined threshold $\lambda$, which is defined as follows:
+Concretely, the label $y_t$ indicates whether the return of the asset price over a time horizon $\Delta$ exceeds a certain pre-defined threshold $\lambda$.
+For long positions: